-The White House, State Department, Defense Department, Treasury, the Special Envoy for North Korea, and others are formulating the Obama Administration's policy toward the DPRK.
-It is clear, however, that in early 2009 relations with the DPRK have deteriorated, primarily because of North Korea's succession crisis and second nuclear test but also because the push has ended for some success at the end of the Bush Administration.
+The White House, State Department, Defense Department, Treasury, the Special Envoy for North Korea, and others have been formulating the Obama Administration's policy toward the DPRK.
+It is clear that, in 2009, relations with the DPRK have deteriorated, primarily because of North Korea's succession crisis and second nuclear test, but also because the push has ended for some success in dealing with North Korea at the end of the Bush Administration.
 Pyongyang also seems to have escalated its negative actions because it perceived that neither the Obama Administration nor the new South Korean President seemed to be "taking the bait" and reacting to the increasingly confrontational actions by Pyongyang.